-As it reminds us Marc Garlasco , advisor to PAX, a Dutch-based peace organization, their use in populated areas would represent an open violation of international humanitarian law.
-From the fragmented information received, we are not sure that Russia is using them in the course of its 'special military operation' in Ukraine.
+As it reminds us Marc Garlasco , advisor to PAX, a peace organization based in the Netherlands, their use in populated areas would represent an open violation of international humanitarian law.
+From the fragmentary information received, we are not sure whether Russia is using them during its 'special military operation' in Ukraine.

 On February 28, the Ukrainian ambassador to the USA Oksana Markarova told reporters that the Russia is using thermobaric weapons: testimonies and images arriving from the web do not clarify the doubts, however.
 For the moment, the images show the presence on the field of a TOS-1 Buratino, a vehicle equipped with 24 rockets that can house thermobaric warheads.